JensKanstrupLarsen/safeP4R/README.md

 ### Full connectivity

-The example can be found in `safeP4R/src/main/scala/examples/bridge.scala` and can be run by using
+The example can be found in `safeP4R/src/main/scala/examples/bridge.scala` and can be executed by using

     sbt "runMain bridge"